Simplistic ways of writing User-Intent Content

 - Commercial: The user wants to do some research about what they are about to buy.
 Example: Best cheap DSLR camera for photography and video.

-- Transactional: The user is searching for a specific product which he/she intends fully to buy.
+- Transactional: The user is searching for a specific product that he/she intends fully to buy.
 Example: Buy the best Nike running shoes.

 How to Write Content with User Intent in Mind?